rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 I was hoping for some relief.
 Nurse Sarah directed me to a tent like those we slept in, and asked me to bend forward on a chair so she could inspect my bottom.

-My feelings of vulnerability were eclipsed by my desire to get fix the problem so I could finish the ride.
+My feelings of vulnerability were eclipsed by my desire to fix the problem so I could finish the ride.

 She was concerned that one of the pressure ulcers looked so close to opening this